Using MCP from an AI Client

 Me: "What user-defined columns exist on

-ACCOUNTS?"Agent: calls
+ACCOUNTS?"Agent: runs

 "What would break if I change X?"